sntioudis/papreca/documentation/examples.md

 \section solvents Organic solvents

 The TCP and Toluenene subdirectory in the Examples folder contains the input files for 1) a system comprising solely tri-m-cresyl molecules, and 2) a system of tri-m-cresyl molecules in a toluene solvent.
 Both examples are hybrid kMC/MD runs and include a set of (dummy) bond-formation and bond-breaking events.
 These examples showcase the capabilities of %PAPRECA when it comes to capturing solvent/solute interactions.
-Furthermore, the examples allow for performace comparisons between solvated and unsolvated systems.
+Furthermore, the examples allow for performance comparisons between solvated and unsolvated systems.

 \image html ./images/solvents.png width=60%

 \subsection solvents_run Execution

-Similarly to the previous sections,t he examples can be initiated by calling the %PAPRECA executable with the either the mpiexec or the mpirun command:
+Similarly to the previous sections, the examples can be initiated by calling the %PAPRECA executable with either the mpiexec or the mpirun command:

 ```bash
 mpiexec /path/to/papreca -in in_kmc.lmp in_kmc.ppc